University Hospital Erlangen

 - Primary radiochemotherapy of the upper digestive tract

-- Primary radiochemotherapy in anal canal cancer
+- Primary radiochemotherapy for anal cancer

-- Primary radiochemotherapy in lung cancer
+- Primary radiochemotherapy for lung cancer

 - Other medical services